How to Clean Salt Water Pool: Complete Maintenance Guide

 Critical Chemistry Parameters for Salt Water Pools:

-If your FC is below 1 ppm or you see algae, you'll need to perform a SLAM (Shock Level And Maintain) process using liquid chlorine, not your salt cell alone.
+If your FC falls below the minimum for your CYA (especially near or under 1 ppm) or you see algae, you'll need to perform a SLAM (Shock Level And Maintain) process using liquid chlorine, not your salt cell alone.

 Step 2: Clean the Salt Cell